aphollis/learning-journal/source/presentations/session03.rst

 .. rst-class:: build
 .. container::

-    This is a common occurence in web development.
+    This is a common occurrence in web development.
 But it can be hazardous.

     In order to practice safe development I am going to ask you to read and follow through a `brief tutorial`_ I've created on the subject.